jup-ag/space-station/guides/7-jlp/1-JLP.md

 Jupiter Liquidity Providers (JLPs) play a crucial role in the trading ecosystem by supplying the necessary liquidity for perpetual traders.

 Liquidity providers (LPs) ensure there is sufficient liquidity, allowing traders to test their perpetual trading strategies.
-As a result, Jupiter can offer its trading service without needing to hold huge amounts of liquidity, and LPs are rewarded with the majority of the fees.
+As a result, Jupiter connects LPs with traders, allowing the traders to access the liquidity provided by the LPs, and in turn allowing LPs to earn the majority of fees generated from trading activity.

 ### How to Become a Liquidity Provider (LP)